How trusts can still be used to mitigate Inheritance Tax hikes for farming families

 Willem Puddy See profile

-What does the £1 million limit mean for me?
+The £2.5 million limit – what does it mean for me?

-Large estates and trusts will be worst affected by the planned reforms to IHT.
+Large estates and trusts will be worst affected by the planned reforms to IHT, especially since the government increased the cap from £1 million to £2.5 million on 23 December 2025.
 Here’s a summary of the biggest changes so that you can start to think about mitigation strategies for your farm.

-The change everyone is talking about – farmers will now have to pay IHT if qualifying business assets total a worth of more than £1 million.
-From April 2026, you’ll only get full (100%) tax relief on the first £1 million of your qualifying assets, as opposed to the previous rule, which meant qualifying assets were exempt from IHT.
+The change everyone is talking about – farmers will now have to pay IHT if qualifying business assets total a worth of more than £2.5 million.
+From April 2026, you’ll only get full (100%) tax relief on the first £2.5 million of your qualifying assets, as opposed to the previous rules, which meant qualifying assets could receive 100% relief on their full value.
 Anything above that gets only 50% relief, meaning half of the excess value is taxed at 40%, which works out to 20% effective tax.

 Shares not listed on recognised stock exchanges (e.g. AIM shares) will be restricted to 50% relief, regardless of the allowance used.